Through the use of ” AQL tables” a company sourcing from a factory can evaluate:

 By affixing the CE marking on a product, the manufacturer declares on his/her sole responsibility that the product is in conformity with the essential requirements of the directives that apply to it and that the relevant conformity assessment procedures have been fulfilled.
 Thus products bearing the CE marking benefit from free circulation in the European Market.( source: EU Website ).

-Learn more about CE marking by clicking here.
+Learn more about CE marking.

 The European Union introduced a series of measures to simplify the movement of goods throughout the European Union (EU) and the European Free Trade Area (EFTA).
 Some of these measures are known as New Approach Directives.
 New Approach Directives provide controls on product design and above all, seek to harmonize product safety requirements across Europe.